Black Hole Images as Tests of General Relativity: Effects of Spacetime Geometry

 \subsubsection{Plasma model four-velocity profile}

-For each spacetime, the equatorial radius of the ISCO provides a natural separatrix for the specification of the plasma velocities.
-On the equatorial plane and outside the ISCO, we set the azimuthal component of the 4-velocity $u^\phi$ equal to the orbital velocity of test particles at the same location.
+For each spacetime, the equatorial radius of the ISCO provides a natural separatrix to specify the plasma velocities.
+On the equatorial plane and outside the ISCO, we set the azimuthal component of the 4-velocity, $u^\phi$, equal to the orbital velocity of test particles at the same location.
 The radial velocity profile depends on the efficiency of the angular momentum transport by material and magnetic stresses.
-In order to allow for a general form does not depend on the specifics of angular momentum transport, we write
+In order to allow for a general form which does not depend on the specifics of angular momentum transport, we write the radial velocity as:

 where $\eta$ and $n_{r}$ are free parameters.